jeddy3/stylelint-scales/lib/rules/line-heights/README.md

 This rule can automatically fix all of the problems reported.

-This rule checks unitless line-heights.
+This rule checks unitless line heights.

 This rule can be paired with the [`declaration-property-unit-allowed-list`](https://stylelint.io/user-guide/rules/declaration-property-unit-allowed-list) rule in stylelint.